GIWA Hits the road with

 WASH ON WHEELS Self-contained theatre

-Using our two beautiful trucks, WASH on Wheels opens up to become a travelling, self-contained theatre, which delivers fun, interactive and very inspiring programmes wherever it goes: from enormous gatherings to small villages.
+Using our two beautiful WASH on Wheels trucks that have been fitted out so as to open up and become a traveling, self-contained theater, which delivers fun, interactive and very inspiring programmes wherever they go: from enormous faith events to small villages.

 Inspiring Masses